NSoni25/Botnet-Detection-Project/README.md

 # group-project-group-l
 group-project-group-l created by GitHub Classroom

+# Prerequisite Libraries
+numpy
+pandas
+warnings
+seaborn
+matplotlib
+from sklearn.linear_model import LassoCV from sklearn.model_selection import train_test_split
+from imblearn.over_sampling import SMOTE from sklearn.naive_bayes import BernoulliNB from sklearn.metrics import classification_report, confusion_matrix
+from sklearn.ensemble import RandomForestClassifier from prettytable import PrettyTable from sklearn.model_selection import cross_val_score from scipy.stats import ttest_ind
+from sklearn.neural_network import MLPClassifier from sklearn.model_selection import GridSearchCV from sklearn.neighbors import KNeighborsClassifier from sklearn import tree from sklearn.tree import DecisionTreeClassifier from sklearn.preprocessing import OrdinalEncoder, LabelEncoder from sklearn.impute import SimpleImputer from sklearn.metrics import roc_curve, auc from collections import Counter from imblearn.over_sampling import SMOTE from sklearn.metrics import accuracy_score

+# Dataset
+There are two dataset for Botnet detection: Zeus.txt and normal.txt.
+First, we converted the dataset into csv format and the check the columns of the data.
+The Zeus.csv dataset contains the network protocol of Zeus and the other dataset Normal.csv doesn't. we tracked the reserach paper and checked Dr Mamoun Alazab(https://sites.google.com/view/alazabm/dataset?authuser=0)'s work, and found the https://zeustracker.abuse.ch/ website that was used to collect the data. however, the website closed down on 27th july 2019. we searched a bit more and found a link. https://www.aksingh.net/zeus-tracker-data-archived/

 #### SMOTE technique

 Created data_all by combining the two datasets that were available as it is i.e. imbalanced data, scenarios for a device being detected with a  botnet.
 Split the data into training and test dataset and applied SMOTE on the training data.